 Protect Yourself during Respiratory Virus Season

-As we head into respiratory virus season, please review the strategies below for staying healthy.
+Respiratory virus activity is increasing.
+Please review the strategies below for staying healthy.

 - The CDC recommends that everyone ages 6 months and older get a dose of the 2024-2025 COVID-19 vaccine EVERY YEAR at least 2 months after their last dose.
 Novavax is only authorized for persons 12+.
 The vaccines have been updated to better match currently circulating variants.